Today I'm sharing with you a fabulous Allergy-friendly Vegan Mayonnaise Recipe.

-Well, what do you know?
-Two recipes for the price of one!
+With this fabulous vegan mayonnaise recipe, you really get two recipes for the price of one!
 And since this blog is free, then you really do get a bargain, eh?

-- looking for a vegetable dip recipe because you like to cook — I have a solution for you!
+- are looking for a vegetable dip recipe because you like to cook — I have a solution for you today.

 And if I do say so myself, this one comes pretty close to the real thing.